lucianbumb/GoogleFontIconsForWeb/MaterialSymbolsRounded.Web/README.md

 **Important:** All icon names are written in **UPPERCASE**.
 Please ensure that you use uppercase letters when referencing icons in your project.

-## Improving the CSS for Icon Appearance
+## How to change Icon Appearance ?
-Here's a revised version of the CSS with more descriptive comments:

 ```CSS
 .ms-rounded {